 (don't worry, button opens a new tab)

-2. Bare 3mm Reactive Wet Suit
+2. Bare 3mm Reactive Wet Diving Suit

 Our Review Score

-Over the years they’ve been in business, Bare has made a real name for themselves designing and producing high-quality wet suits and therefore it would not make sense to neglect to mention them in our list of the best scuba wetsuits and their awesome 3mm Reactive full suit.
+Over the years they’ve been in business, Bare has made a real name for themselves designing and producing high-quality wet suits, and therefore it would not make sense to neglect to mention them in our list of the best scuba wetsuits and their awesome 3mm Reactive full suit.

 As it features the Elastek FullStretch nylon 2 neoprene, it is without a doubt the most comfortable, stretches and warmest Bare scuba diving suit released by the company to date.
 Bare ingeniously coupled that fabric with the infrared technology fabric known as Calliant.